yamify-org/Yamify-contents/Week-5/Content.md

 - Many are priced out of services like AWS, Azure, or Google Cloud, where usage-based billing and exchange rate volatility inflate costs by up to 300%.

 - Even basic LLM fine-tuning can cost upwards of $10,000/month, placing it out of reach for bootstrapped or seed-stage companies.

+Meanwhile, developers are innovating regardless—training on laptops, using Colab, or “hacking” distributed inference on underpowered cloud instances.
+This is a testament to talent—but also a warning sign.

+- Without accessible infrastructure, Africa risks becoming a passive consumer of AI—not an active creator.
+#